guillaumelauzier/42dico/README.md

 8. **btree_apply_by_level**: This function would traverse a binary tree level by level (a breadth-first traversal) and apply a provided function to the data in each node.
 This might be used, for example, to print the data in the nodes level by level.

+# Data types

+There are several data types, which can be grouped into the following categories:

+1. **Primary (Built-in) Data Types:**
+   - `int`: To store integer values.
+   - `float`: To store decimal numbers.
+   - `double`: To store large decimal numbers.
+   - `char`: To store a single character.
+   - `void`: Special purpose type without any value.

+2. **Derived Data Types:**
+   - `array`: To store multiple values of the same type.
+   - `function`: Used to create functions.
+   - `pointer`: For storing address of variables.

+3. **Enumeration types:**
+   - `enum`: For user defined data types.

+4. **User Defined Data Types:**
+   - `struct`: To create a data type that can contain other data types.
+   - `union`: Similar to struct but it can store only one variable at a time.

+Each of these data types requires different amounts of memory, and they have specific operations that can be performed on them.

 # Special Characters

 In C programming, several characters and character sequences are used with special meanings, often referred to as symbols or operators.
 Here's a list of most commonly used characters and their typical meanings: